GenericMage/CoinClash/Type-A/Documentation/CCLiquidRouter.md

 # CCLiquidRouter Contract Documentation

 ## Overview
 The `CCLiquidRouter` contract, implemented in Solidity (`^0.8.2`), facilitates the settlement of buy and sell orders on a decentralized trading platform using `ICCLiquidity` for liquid settlement.
 It inherits from `CCLiquidPartial`, which extends `CCMainPartial`, and integrates with `ICCListing`, `ICCLiquidity`, `IERC20`, and `IUniswapV2Pair` for token operations and reserve data.
 It uses `ReentrancyGuard` (including `Ownable`) for security.
 The contract handles liquid settlement via `settleBuyLiquid` and `settleSellLiquid`, ensuring price impact stays within order bounds.
 State variables are hidden, accessed via view functions, and decimal precision is maintained.
 It avoids reserved keywords, uses explicit casting, and ensures graceful degradation with revert reasons.
-Transfers call `listingContract.update` post-liquidity transfer.
+Transfers involve two calls: `ICCListing.transactToken` or `transactNative` to transfer principal to the liquidity contract, and `ICCLiquidity.transactToken` or `transactNative` to transfer settlement amounts to the recipient.

 **SPDX License:** BSL 1.1 - Peng Protocol 2025

-**Version:** 0.0.9 (updated 2025-08-18)
+**Version:** 0.0.10 (updated 2025-08-18)

 **Inheritance Tree:** `CCLiquidRouter` → `CCLiquidPartial` → `CCMainPartial`